SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not

 *Shipping fees will be waived if you opt for a quarterly or annual payment plan.

 **The only times the contract can be canceled before the three years are up are when/if users pass away or require 24-hour-care.

-LifeStation's monthly rates start at $22.95 per month for the basic In-Home No Landline system.
-The on-the-go wearable, the Sidekick, costs $37.95 per month, while the Sidekick Smart and the Luxury climb to $43.95 per month for their Mobile LTE Medical Alert with GPS system.
-They also offers add-ons like bathroom and hallway buttons for an extra $2.95 per month, as well as a lockbox to store an emergency house key for $2.95 per month.
+LifeStation's monthly rates start at $32.95 per month for the basic In-Home No Landline system.
+The on-the-go wearable, the Sidekick, costs $37.95 per month, while the Sidekick Smart and the Luxury climb to $43.95 per month for their smartwatch system, the Sidekick Smart.
+They also offer add-ons like bathroom and hallway buttons for an extra $2.95 per month, as well as a lockbox to store an emergency house key for $2.95 per month.

 LifeStation does not charge an equipment fee but charges additional fees for shipping and activation on some packages.
 Even then, LifeStation is a less expensive option than Life Alert.
 The company also offers a 30-day money-back guarantee, so you can try your system out risk-free.
 We recommend LifeStation for older adults who want to get more bang for their buck and prefer a customizable plan.

 Life Alert is one of the country's top medical alert providers when it comes to revenue.3 Their medical alert systems start at $49 per month, and new subscribers must also pay a one-time fee ranging from $96 to $197, depending on the device you choose.
 This fee includes shipping, programming, processing, and installation.
 Life Alert requires all subscribers to sign a three-year contract and does not offer any money-back guarantees.